 Aim And Ignite has a song called "I Wanna Be The One."
 Later on Some Nights there's a song called "Why Am I The One?"
-Be Careful What You Wish For, I guess.

 "Take Your Time (Coming Home)" also contains the lyric "I'm through with causing a scene," a reference to The Format's "The First Single".
 Nate Ruess seems to do this a lot.

 The beginning of "Stars" seems to be a live recording of the bridge of "Some Nights."